James C. Caldwell

 Bio

 Earlier work includes a computational discourse analysis of over 80 years of Canadian government records, conducted in collaboration with Dr. Janice Forsyth, examining how sport and physical activity were used by residential school administrators in Canada.
-That project required building custom NLP pipelines to analyze language patterns across a large archival corpus.
+I built custom NLP pipelines to classify and extract structured data from a large unstructured archival corpus; the resulting dataset is publicly available for use.

 You can contact me at James.Caldwell.000@gmail.com